What is a clinical study?

 The Orchestra Study is a Phase 2 study.

 It can take some time, usually years, before a new treatment is made available after a Phase 3 clinical study.
 That’s because there are rigorous processes to ensure the study drug really does show a benefit, and for the regulatory authorities to check and assess the safety and effectiveness of the potential treatment.
-You can certainly ask your study team and your own doctor about how this process is going.
+You can certainly ask your study team and other healthcare professionals you are seeing about how this process is going.

 Who is involved in clinical studies?